connectwithavinash/Sentiment-Analysis/README.md

-# Sentiment Analysis Flash App
+# Sentiment Analysis Flask App

 This repository contains a Flask app for sentiment analysis.
 The app analyzes sentiment of text reviews related to badminton.